msuhanov/regf/Windows registry file format specification.md

 5. When a key security item acts as a list entry, flink and blink point to the next and the previous entries of this list respectively.
 If there is no next entry in a list, flink points to a list header.
 If there is no previous entry in a list, blink points to a list header.

 #### Big data
-Big data record has the following structure:
+The *Big data record* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---